Shelley Rossmoyne Foreshore Management Plan

 • Protection and enhancements of vegetation along the foreshore, particularly the native river edge vegetation and grassed picnic areas.

-nitschec almost 5 years ago
+nitschec over 5 years ago

 I am pleased to support the efforts of CRREPA jointly with Canning council to secure the future of the Canning River foreshore.The guidelines off the plan should be respected both for the preservation of the waters edge and should exclude any major developments like a Cafe and car park; on the Shelley foreshore.
 Wadjup Point also does not need a BBQ.yours sincerely.
 David and Johanna Thwaites, Rossmoyne

-Canning foreshore almost 5 years ago
+Canning foreshore over 5 years ago

 Hi